marcoantonioni/virtual-users-locust-sandbox/README.md

 The tool is accompanied by an example application and a set of configurations that can be used as an example.

+The tool can be used from the command line or as a containerized image.
+In case of a containerized image the configuration files must be previously inserted into a config map.

 This tool is open source
 ```
 https://opensource.org/license/mit/